 Your CLO will be responsible for ensuring that you understand the content of and the importance of complying with this Playbook.
 They will be given specific training before the Games.
 There will be a support framework in place for CLOs dedicated to each stakeholder group.

-More information, 'Roles and responsibilities of the COVID-19 Liaison Officer for Broadcasters', is available on www.obs.tv.
+\More information, 'Roles and responsibilities of the COVID-19 Liaison Officer for Marketing Partners', has been communicated to your RO

 + When do the rules apply?